Efficient approximation of Earth Mover's Distance Based on Nearest Neighbor Search: Methodology

-Based on Lemma \ref{lemma}, we upper-bound the total transport cost difference between $\mathbf{F}^*$ (computed by Alg.~\ref{alg:nns}) and any feasible flows $\mathbf{F}$, and the difference between the EMD solution $R$ from Alg.~\ref{alg:nns} and the exact EMD in Theorem \ref{theorem:bound}.
-Furthermore, with an additional assumption, we can further establish the exactness of $R$ as an approximation to the exact EMD in Theorem \ref{theorem:exact}. \begin{theorem}[\textbf{Error bound of EMD approximation by NNS-EMD}] Let $\mathbf{F}$ be any feasible flows, and $\mathbf{F}^{opt}$ be the optimal flow solution to \eqref{objective} satisfying constraints \eqref{inflow} and \eqref{outflow} in Section \ref{sec:emd_bg}.
-For the $i$-th supplier from $S$ defined in Lemma \ref{lemma}, let $j^*_i = \widetilde{\mathbf{a}}^{(t_\Delta)}_i[k^{(t_\Delta)}_i]$ be the index of the last consumer from $C$ that receives a positive flow from $s_i$ before $s_i$ is eliminated, with $1\leq k^{(t_\Delta)}_i \leq |\mathbf{a}^{(t_\Delta)}_i|$.
+The proof of Lemma~\ref{lemma} follows by keeping track of the flow quantities $f$ in step~\ref{step:f} of Alg.~\ref{alg:nns}.
+And based on Lemma~\ref{lemma}, we can derive an upper-bound for the total transport cost difference between $\mathbf{F}^*$ (from Alg.~\ref{alg:nns}) and any feasible flows $\mathbf{F}$ for one individual supplier, and the difference between the EMD solution $R$ from Alg.~\ref{alg:nns} and the exact EMD in Theorem~\ref{theorem:bound}.
+Furthermore, building on an additional assumption, we can further establish the exactness of $R$ as an approximation to the exact EMD as stated in Theorem~\ref{theorem:exact}.

+\begin{theorem}[\textbf{Error bound of EMD approximation by NNS-EMD}] Let $\mathbf{F}$ be any feasible flows, and $\mathbf{F}^{opt}$ be the optimal flow solution to \eqref{objective} satisfying constraints \eqref{inflow} and \eqref{outflow}.
+For the $i$-th supplier from $S$ defined in Lemma \ref{lemma}, let $J_i$ be the indices of all consumers that have flow with $s_i$ and $j^*_i$ be the index of the furthest consumer from $C$ that receives a positive flow from $s_i$.
 Then,

 and the difference between $R$ (the approximate EMD from Alg.~\ref{alg:nns}) and the optimal EMD is:

 \end{theorem}